war/asset-loading/README.md

 		glEnableVertexAttribArray(6);

 ```
-Note that the skin joints index and skin weights are both 4 component vectors.
-While vertex position, normal, tangent and bitangent are 3 components.
+Note that the skin joint index and skin weights are both 4-component vectors.
+While vertex position, normal, tangent, and bitangent are 3 components.
 And UV is only 2 components.
 Hence the length of a single vertex data block (or stride) in our setup is 22 (2 + 3 + 3 + 3 + 3 + 4 + 4).
 And since we are using floating point data, the total size will be 22*sizeof(float) = 22*4 = 88.
-Once we have finished setting up pointers, we must unbind VAO, VBO and EBO to avoid modifying them and corrupting the data.
+Once we have finished setting up pointers, we must unbind VAO, VBO, and EBO to avoid modifying them and corrupting the data.

 ```cpp
 	vbo.unbind();